 Super Metroid is a genre-defining action-adventure game that immerses players in the atmospheric and sprawling world of the intergalactic bounty hunter Samus Aran.
 Players explore a labyrinthine planet, acquire new abilities, and battle menacing creatures.
 The objective is to rescue a kidnapped baby, Metroid, and thwart the plans of the Space Pirates.

-Super Metroid captivated players with its non-linear exploration, moody ambiance, and iconic gameplay mechanics.
-Its haunting soundtrack, sense of isolation, and the thrill of uncovering secrets and backtracking through the game world made it an unforgettable experience and a benchmark for the Metroidvania genre.
+Non-linear exploration, moody ambiance, and iconic gameplay mechanics stood out to players worldwide.
+And a haunting soundtrack, sense of isolation, and the thrill of uncovering secrets and backtracking through the game world made it an unforgettable experience and a benchmark for the Metroidvania genre.

 After an odd diversion with The Adventure of Link, the franchise not only returned to their roots — they perfected the formula.
 The Legend of Zelda: A Link to the Past is an action-adventure game that takes players on a grand quest as Link.
 Players navigate a vast, interconnected world, solving puzzles, battling enemies, and exploring dungeons.
-The objective is to rescue Princess Zelda and defeat the evil Ganon.
+The objective is to rescue Princess Zelda from the evil wizard Agahnim and, later, defeat the evil Ganon.

 A Link to the Past captivated players with its engaging gameplay, intricate dungeons, and the sense of wonder and discovery that permeates its world.
 Its memorable characters, beautiful graphics, and timeless exploration, combat, and puzzle-solving formula made it a standout title and a pillar of the Zelda series.